Marie Thérèse of France: Exile (1795–1814)

 Marie-Thérèse arrived in Vienna on 9 January 1796, in the evening, 22 days after she had left the Temple.

 She later moved to Mitau, Courland (now Jelgava, Latvia), where her father's eldest surviving brother, the Count of Provence, lived as a guest of Tsar Paul I of Russia.
 He was the legitimate King of France as Louis XVIII after the death of Marie-Thérèse's brother.
 With no children of his own, he wished his niece to marry her cousin, Louis-Antoine, Duke of Angoulême, son of his brother, the Count of Artois.
 Marie-Thérèse agreed.

 Louis-Antoine was a shy, stammering young man.
 His father tried to persuade Louis XVIII against the marriage.
 However, the wedding took place on 10 June 1799 at Jelgava Palace.
-The couple lost a baby in 1813.